RioRocker97/my_yolov5/README.md

 - 22/3/2021
     - MyGUI.py is good to go ! . no more using subprocess to call Yolov5
     - Server YOLOv5 is up and running !
+- 31/3/2021
+    - Cleaning Repo from clean_work branch
+    - try to delete non-essential file out of this project coz' it too messy!
 ## New File Location

 - Base_DIR\retrain : for saving images and labels for detected image